The Hunt for Gollum: Production

-Principal photography
+Development

+The screenplay was written by Chris Bouchard with Stuart Price and Lewis Albrow.
+Rickety Shack Films and Independent Online Cinema handled the production.
+It was unclear whether the production violated the rights held by the Tolkien Estate and New Line Cinema.
+Fred von Lohmann, an attorney with the Electronic Frontier Foundation, told National Public Radio that the high quality of the film and its global reach via the internet could potentially create legal issues.
+Chris Bouchard stated "We got in touch with Tolkien Enterprises and reached an understanding with them that as long as we are completely non-profit then we're okay.
+We have to be careful not to disrespect their ownership of the intellectual property.
+They are supportive of the way fans wish to express their enthusiasm."

+Filming

-The Hunt for Gollum had a shooting budget of less than £3,000.
+John-Paul Frazer, Gareth Brough, Mike Ritchie, Neill Phillips, Stein Stie, and Chris Child served as the cinematographers.
+The Hunt for Gollum had a shooting budget of less than £3,000, spent entirely, according to Bouchard, on costumes, equipment, food, and props.
 Location filming took place in North Wales, Epping Forest and Hampstead Heath.
 160 people volunteered as crew members for the production.
+The film was produced by Chris Bouchard, assisted by Brian Lavery, Julianne Honey-Mennal, Gladys San Juan, and Spencer Duru.
 The production design was based on Peter Jackson's Lord of the Rings films.
-Director Chris Bouchard said, "Peter Jackson's individual look was a big inspiration, it's been an adventure for us to play in that world that he created."
+The director and screenwriter Chris Bouchard said, "Peter Jackson's individual look was a big inspiration, it's been an adventure for us to play in that world that he created."
+Additional writing was by Sabina Sattar, Julianne Honey-Mennal, and Stuart Price.
 The fight scenes were "a huge technical challenge".

-VFX
+Visual effects and audio

-The VFX crew was headed by Adam Thomas while Maciej Kuciara supervised the Digital Matte works.
-Alban Kasikci, Brett Frame, Daren Horley, Dennis Fraser, Corey Butler, Guillaume Benamout, Ismail Kemal Ciftcioglu, Joe Kormendi, Hesam Bani-Eghbal, Kaustav Sinha, Michael James, Nick Marshall, Tiberius Viris and Vladimir Teneslav were Matte Painters.
+The visual effects crew was headed by Adam Thomas while Maciej Kuciara supervised the Digital Matte works.
+Alban Kasikci, Brett Frame, Daren Horley, Dennis Fraser, Corey Butler, Guillaume Benamout, Ismail Kemal Ciftcioglu, Joe Kormendi, Hesam Bani-Eghbal, Kaustav Sinha, Michael James, Nick Marshall, Tiberius Viris and Vladimir Teneslav were the matte painters.
 With almost 160 people down the crew list the film crew had 60 on visual effects shots for the film over the internet.

-Audio

 The sound mix was completed at the Futureworks studio in Manchester.
 The composers for The Hunt for Gollum were Adam Langston, Andrew Skrabutenas and Chris Bouchard.
 The soundtrack has never been released on CD.
 The soundtrack was released for free music download.

-Legal issues

-It is unclear whether the production violates the rights held by the Tolkien Estate and New Line films.
-Fred von Lohmann, director of the Electronic Frontier Foundation, told National Public Radio that the high quality of the film and its global reach via the internet could potentially create legal issues.